#3,080 Top 100 Least Distressed Counties · 2026

 • 21% of renter households pay 50%+ of income on rent (U.S. median 18%).
 Severe rent burden (50%+) at the 68th percentile nationally.

 County Distress Index cluster map.
-Ransom County, North Dakota and its neighbors colored by distress zone.
+Ransom County, North Dakota and its neighbors colored by county distress score label.

 — Ross Kilburn, Founder, American Default Research